sridhar-rg/crispr-design-depletion-dnaseq/README.md

 awk -v FS="\t" -v OFS="\t" '{print $1,$2;}' "${reference_fasta%.fa}.fa.fai" > "${reference_fasta%.fa}" # Creates the genome file
 </pre>

+Use bedtools or picard to sort the BED file for the protected regions.

 ### Step 2: Running the pipeline:

 To clone the pipeline: